From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Experimental Results on Grid Enhancement

-The virtual reinforcement capabilities of droop control and \ac{OFO} were also experimentally tested on a distribution grid in Roskilde, Denmark.
+The grid enhancement capabilities of droop control and \ac{OFO} were also experimentally tested on a distribution grid in Roskilde, Denmark.
 A detailed description of the experimental setup and the \ac{OFO} implementation can be found in~\cite{ortmann2020experimental}.
 In short, an active power source was connected at the end of a long feeder, see Figure~\ref{fig:experiment_topology}.

 Its active power injections lead to a voltage increase that limits the active power that can be injected.
 This power source and two reactive power sources along the feeder perform Volt/VAr control to regulate the voltage.
 Figure~\ref{fig:PV_curve_Denmark} shows the voltage at the end of the feeder for different active power injections.
 The lines correspond to the different control methods used for the Volt/VAr control.
 The Figure shows that without any Volt/VAr control, the voltage limit of 1.05~p.u. is reached at 8.77~kW.
 Using droop control, the limit is reached at 10.16~kW.
-When \ac{OFO} is used for control, the grid can virtually be reinforced to 11.23~kW which is another 10.5\% on top of the capacity achieved using droop control.
+When \ac{OFO} is used for control, the grid can be enhanced to transmit 11.23~kW which is another 10.5\% on top of the capacity achieved using droop control.
 Finally, we note that the pink line, corresponding to the ideal \ac{ORPF} approach, violates the voltage constraint.
 This is due to a model mismatch that occurred even though the cable types and parameters were known and all generation and consumption was measured.
 This showcases that feed-forward methods fail to enforce constraints in real systems even under excellent model knowledge.
 Robust optimization methods can be used to guarantee constraint satisfaction but they would not utilize the resources to the full extent as they must leave some slack for any potential model mismatch.
-In contrast, \ac{OFO} guarantees constraint satisfaction even under model mismatch and virtually reinforces the grid to its full potential using only limited model information.
+In contrast, \ac{OFO} guarantees constraint satisfaction even under model mismatch and enhances the grid to its full potential using only limited model information.